hashicorp/terraform-enterprise-helm/docs/upgrades_and_rollback.md

 What the preupgrade check does:

-- Starts the Terraform Enterprise preupgrade-check binary in Kubernetes.
+- Starts the Terraform Enterprise preupgrade-check binary in Kubernetes / OpenShift.
 - Validates that required runtime configuration is present and consumable for the target version.
 - Verifies core dependency connectivity and readiness.
 - Surfaces misconfiguration early so you can fix issues before applying a full Helm upgrade.